 The power levels used in a cable system are low.
 Therefore, it is unlikely that cable signal leakage from a cable facility will exceed the FCC's guidelines for exposure to radio frequency emissions.

 If you experience interference that you think may be caused by signal leakage, first try to resolve the problem with your cable operator.
 If you cannot resolve the problem directly, you can file a complaint with the FCC.
-There is no charge for filing a complaint.
-You can file your complaint using an online complaint form.
-You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:
+You have multiple options for filing a complaint:

 Federal Communications Commission